L1MeN9Yu/Senna/README.md

 let systemLogSink = SystemLogSink()
 ```

-Log message will write to syslgo.
+Log message will write to syslog.

 See [Tests](Tests/SystemLogSinkTests.swift) for more.